kubeedge/website/content/en/docs/architecture/edge/devicetwin.md

 ## Operations Performed By Device Twin Controller

- The following are the functions performed by device twin controller :-
+ The following are the functions performed by device twin controller:

   - Sync metadata to/from db ( Sqlite )
   - Register and Start Sub Modules